OscarEscamilla/pokemon_compose/README.md

 - Domain Layer: Contains business logic and use cases.
 - Presentation Layer: Handles UI using Jetpack Compose and state management with StateFlow.

+### Improvements to do

+- use dimens
+- use localizable strings
+- create a cuatom theme
+- show pokemon color based in his type
+- add unit testing